A Celiac’s Gluten Free Guide to Mexico

 All-inclusive resorts in Mexico: which are safe for celiacs?

 • Grand Velas are luxury resorts with locations in Los Cabos, Riviera Maya and Riviera Nayarit.
 Each resort has a selection of restaurants, most of which have gluten free dishes identified on the menu, as well as room service that can accommodate gluten free needs.
 The head chef at Grand Velas Riviera Maya says that guests’ dietary needs are registered into the resort’s computers upon arrival, so that staff are automatically notified when guests provide their room number.
-He also assures that separate cookware and utensils are used in order to avoid cross contamination for gluten free dishes.
+He also assures that separate cookware and utensils are used in order to avoid cross-contact for gluten free dishes.

 • Iberostar resorts in Mexico have a reputation for accommodating the needs of Celiacs thoroughly.
 It is however, important to check with the individual resort before booking, and to double check when you arrive.
 This is one place the translation cards come in handy!